coderbeez/qwerty/README.md

 1. **Find Link**

-I’m struggling with a topic and looking for some links for further study.
-Having viewed the link, I can go back and add my 5 star rating.
-If there’s any problem with the link, I can
+I’m struggling with the JavaScript automated testing topic and looking for some links for further study.
+I visit the Qwerty site, select JavaScript from the links dropdown.
+I’m presented with a familiar list of JavaScript topics – I select Jasmine.
+A list of link types opens – I select instruct.
+A list of links with star ratings and i buttons opens.
+After reading the description under additional information, I click a YouTube link.
+Having watched the video I go back and add my rating of 4 stars.
+I’m registered on the site already but I haven’t had to login to use links.

 2. **Share Link**

 I’ve come across a great YouTube video for PyMongo which I’d like to share with my fellow students.
-On Slack links can get lost unless they are pinned, so I open Qwerty, select Python under the links navbar and click add new link.
-I enter the details, selecting MongoDB for the topic, instruct fror type and giving it a 4 star rating.
-Its easy and quick – I don’t need to register or login to add a link.
-If the link was added by another student for this language, my rating is added and the system tells me where the link is located.
+On Slack links can get lost unless they are pinned, so I open Qwerty and select Python from the links dropdown.
+I click add a new link.
+I enter the details, selecting MongoDB for topic, instruct for type and giving it a 5 star rating.
+It’s easy and quick – I don’t need to register or login to add a link.
+I could have done a search for the word pymongo to check if the link already existed but the site will flag it and simply adding my star rating to the existing entry.

 3. **Online Notes**

-Although I keep written notes when I’m studying at home, I want somewhere to jot down notes when I’m on the bus or having my lunch break at work.
-The language topic headings reflect the Code Institute’s topics, making it easy to find my notes just by heading.
+Although I keep written notes when I’m studying at home, I want somewhere to jot down notes on my mobile when I’m on the commute or having a break at work.
+The language topic headings reflect Code Institute’s topics, making it easy to find my notes.
 I use the optional word search facility to pull notes covering more than 1 topic.
 Having to login means I know my notes are kept secure.
-I’m a dark mode fan and this is remembered on my phone.
+I’m a dark mode fan and this is remembered on my mobile.

 4. **Break Time**

-With a fried brain and or a lull in motivation I head to Qwerty and go straight to the distraction sidebar.
+When my brain is fried, motivation has dipped or its simply time for a coffee, I head to Qwerty’s distraction sidebar.
 The quote is randomly picked so chances are I haven’t seen this before.
-I check out todays website of the day from the awwwards link – definitely my favourite awards site.
-As I’m on the JavaScript milestone I checkout the sample link for that language.
+I check out today’s site of the day from the awwwards link.
+As I’m on the JavaScript milestone, I checkout the sample link for that language.
 I click on the Spotify link to start the playlist when I return to coding.